Russian PM sees Syria peace talks by end of year

-He appealed to both sides in Syria’s civil war to compromise and criticized the opposition for demanding assurances of President Bashar al-Assad’s departure as a condition for the talks.
+He appealed to both sides in Syria’s civil war to compromise and criticised the opposition for demanding assurances of President Bashar al-Assad’s departure as a condition for the talks.

 “I hope it will be possible to hold the conference by the end of this year but we understand that the influence of all sides taking part is limited,” Medvedev told Reuters in an interview late on Thursday.